mackenziewritescode/calculator/README.md

 I hope this gives you some insight into how one might go about writting a calculator from scratch.
 If you want to see all of the code for yourself, head on over to `src/App.js` and `src/App.scss`.

 It might also be worth mentioning that this project is optomized for mobile use.
 Have a look for yourself!

+Please check out my portfolio at https://www.sunkenworld.com if you want to see more of my work.
+Thanks for reading!